toygurkutlu/navigation.view/README.md

  Sets the the position of the title.

 * `setIconTextGap(int iconTextGap)`<br>
-Sets the space between text and icon.
+Sets the space (in pixels) between text and icon.

 * `setGapTop(int gapTop)`<br>
 Sets the space (in pixels) between the title and the previous item (the top of the `NavigationView`, the previous title, or the last subtitle of the previous group).

 * `setGapLeft(int gapLeft)`<br>
-Sets the left indentation space for the text relative to the `NavigationView`.
+Sets the left indentation space (in pixels) for the text relative to the `NavigationView`.

 * `setGapBottom(int gapBottom)`<br>
 Sets the space (in pixels) between the title text and the next item (the next title, the first subtitle of the current group, or the bottom of the `NavigationView`).

 * `setGapRight(int gapRight)`<br>
-Sets the right indentation space for the text relative to the `NavigationView`.
+Sets the right indentation space (in pixels) for the text relative to the `NavigationView`.

 * `setFont(Font font)`<br>
 Takes the `Font` object as a parameter and sets the following fields: `fontFamily`, `fontStyle`, and `fontSize`.